musikele/musikele.github.io/_drafts/jest-puppeteer-for-testing-a-complex-js-library.md

 }
 ```

 * **module** is one of the most important options here.
+This option determines the way modules (and files) express dependencies between each other.
 It's possible values are `None`, `CommonJS`, `AMD`, `System`, `UMD`, `ES6`, `ES2015` or `ESNext`.
-All these options mean something different to the compiler, also I don't have experience with them all. **AMD** and **System** are things of the past, the first came from [RequireJS](https://requirejs.org/docs/whyamd.html "RequireJS") and the second from [SystemJS](https://github.com/systemjs/systemjs "SystemJS").
-Not so long ago there was no way to express dependencies across files in JS, so many competing systems came out to solve this problems. **CommonJS** is a spec that is very similar to what NodeJS has implemented (`require`/`exports`).
-However, the node community is going towards `import/export` keyword, that was introduced with `ES6` or `ES2015`. **UMD** stands for Universal Module Definition and tries to deliver a modul that works with every possible module definition defined before.
+If you use **None** you cannot use `import`, `export`, `require`... nothing.  **AMD** and **System** are (IMHO) a thing of the past, the first came from [RequireJS](https://requirejs.org/docs/whyamd.html "RequireJS") and the second from [SystemJS](https://github.com/systemjs/systemjs "SystemJS").
+Not so long ago there was no way to express dependencies across JS files, so many competing systems came out to solve this problem.
+AMD and System did not get enough fortune to become a standard. **CommonJS** is a spec that is very similar to what NodeJS has implemented (`require`/`exports`).
+However, the JS community is going towards `import/export` keyword, and node has embraced that too, and we have options `ES6` or `ES2015` for that. **UMD** stands for Universal Module Definition and tries to deliver a modul that works with every possible module definition defined before.
   I honestly prefer to use Typescript as a superset of JS, so I choose `esnext` and let webpack decide how to bundle stuff together.
+* **target:** if _module_ determines the way your code is imported, _target_ determines what kind of EcmaScript should be targeted.
+If you choose `ES3` your code would be compatible with Internet Explorer 5 or Netscape Navigator, and this is the default value.
+There is a caveat, though: you may be tempted to use `fetch`, or `Promise`, and typescript will let you use them, BUT typescript will not add any polyfill to your code.
+Beware of this!
+That's anoter reason to use babel.
+  Similarly you can choose several different options, `ES5`, `ES6`... again I prefer `esnext` to be able to use the latest features of the language and let babel transpile everything.
 * **sourcemap** to true if you want to be able to read typescript source code in the browser.
 * **outDir** is the directory where the single `.ts` files are compiled to `.js`.
 This is just an  intermediate step.
 Webpack will take care of the final bundling in the final destination.
 * **moduleResolution**: again, [there's no need](https://www.typescriptlang.org/docs/handbook/module-resolution.html) to have a value different than `node` here.